Puthanampatti

-Puthanampatti is a village located in Musiri taluk, Tiruchirappalli district of Tamil Nadu, India.
-Puthanampatti village is located approximately 35 km from Tiruchirappalli.
-Agriculture is the backbone of their economy.
-This village is located in South India and is known for its rich and unique culture.
+Puthanampatti is a village in Musiri block and Musiri taluk, Tiruchirappalli district of Tamil Nadu, India.

 Etymology

 Puthanampatti was formerly known as "Punathai".
 From 1 September 2018, the taluk (township) was changed from Musiri to Thuraiyur.

 History

 One historical event that defines Puthanampatti is the building of a government-aided arts and science college in 1967.
 This college was called Nehru Memorial College, it is an autonomous college affiliated to Bharathidasan University, also located in Puthanampatti.
 The college is recognized by the University Grants Commission (India) under Sec 2(f) and 12(B) of the UGC Act, 1956.

 In 1967, Puthanampatti covered Thuraiyur, Perambalur, Ariyalur, Jeyamkondam, Musiri, Lalgudi, Mannachanallur, Karur (combined Trichy district) and Thammampatti, Athur, Vazhapadi in Salem dist, Chinna Selam, Kallakurichi, Sangarapuram, Moongilthuraipattu, Ulundurpet in Villupuram dist, Thozhudur, Thittagudi, Pennadam, Virudhachalam, Neyveli in Cuddalore district.
 Now it covers mainly Thuraiyur and Mannachanalur taluk.

 The latitude 11.0665807 and longitude 78.6867964 are the geo coordinate of the Puthanampatti.
 Chennai is the state capital for Puthanampatti village.
 It is located around 285.1 kilometer from Puthanampatti.
 The other nearest state capital from Puthanampattiti is Pondicherry and its distance is 158.0 km.
 The other surrounding state capitals are Pondicherry (158.0 km)., Bangalore (244.9 km), Thiruvananthapuram (333.2 km).